mlavi/calmbootcamp/udacity/hce/2/outline.md

       - clustering, transactions, replication, D/R, indexes, joins, and NoSQL databases are advanced design and management topics outside of this pill
       - Database install, start/stop, logs
     - Concept: SQL statement Pill, just enough to:
-      - create the root user
+      - update the root user, create a web application user
       - create a table
       - grant privs on table
-      - update a password
+      - update a password on the web application user
     - LAB/EXERCISE: Add the database service:
         -   Walkthrough: Refactor the monolith, reuse the tasks!
         -   Exercise: